ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [09:05] - **Str4d**

-While I'm here, congratulations ZF on zebrad it's very exciting and now I know I can contribute patches to something that people will be, they will get used by.
+While I'm here, congratulations ZF on zebrad.
+It's very exciting and now I know I can contribute patches to something that people will be using, that I know will get reviewed.
 So they will get reviewed with more terror than before.
 Welcome to the jungle.

 [09:31] - **Sean Bowe**